wojtek9502/password-manager/README.md

 ```

 ## Develop
-You can run run_server.py to start http server instead of rebuilding an app container after every change
+You can run run_server.py to start http server instead of rebuilding the app container after every change
 ```shell
 make up
 make db-upgrade